apache/parquet-format/CoreFeatures.md

 on this list but it shall be highlighted that using these features might make the written parquet files unreadable by other implementations.
-We can say that the features available in a parquet-format release (and one of the implementations of it) and not on this list are experimental.
+We can say that the features available in a parquet-format release (and one of the implementations of it) and not on the core feature list are experimental.

 ## Versioning